Arriva Midlands East: Services

 Arriva operate most of their services around Leicester from either Haymarket or St Margaret's Bus Stations with a number of services operating from on-street stops within the city centre.

-Services around the Coalville area are operated from on-street stops around Marlborough Square and Memorial Square, while local services in Hinckley are operated from Hinckley Bus station located on Waterloo Road.
+Services around the Coalville area are operated from on-street stops around Memorial Square, while local services in Hinckley are operated from Hinckley Bus Station located on Waterloo Road.

 Depots

-Arriva operate from three depots across Leicestershire in Barwell, Coalville, and Thurmaston which is the headquarters for Arriva Midlands.
+Arriva operate from three depots across Leicestershire in Barwell, Hugglescote, and Thurmaston which is also the headquarters for Arriva Midlands.
 Until October 2021 there was a fourth depot located in South Wigston but this closed after being open since 1957 with most services being transferred to Thurmaston depot.

-Until their cessation in July 2022, ArrivaClick services around Leicester are based at the Barwell depot.
+Until their cessation in July 2022, ArrivaClick services around Leicester were based at the Barwell depot.

 Fleet

-As of June 2022 the fleet consists of 205+ vehicles.
+As of March 2025, the Arriva Midlands East fleet consists of approximately 169 vehicles.

-Arriva have repainted one of their DAF DB250 Wright Pulsar Gemini's into the Midland Fox livery as a nod to Leicester's heritage during 2019.
+From January 2023, a brand new fleet of 8 Alexander Dennis Enviro 200 MMCs and 28 Alexander Dennis Enviro 400 MMCs entered service in Leicester, replacing Optare Versas and 2016 Alexander Dennis Enviro 400 MMCs respectively.

-During 2021 Leicester City Council successfully applied for £11 million of funding from the Government's ZEBRA scheme, which was used for Arriva Midlands to order 22 Wright StreetDeck Electroliner battery electric buses, which are scheduled to be delivered for use on services across Leicester in October 2023.
-They are to be Arriva's first electric double-deck buses delivered outside London.
+During 2021 Leicester City Council successfully applied for £11 million of funding from the Government's ZEBRA scheme, which was used by Arriva Midlands to order 24 Wright StreetDeck Electroliner battery electric buses that were delivered by October 2023 and entered service from April 2024, mainly on the services 47, 48, 50 and 51 to the south of Leicester.
+They are Arriva's first electric double-decker buses delivered outside London, as well as the first low-height Wright Streetdeck Electroliners to be delivered.